 All staff will have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger.
+Behaviours linked to issues such as drug taking, alcohol abuse, unexplainable and/or persistent absences from education serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos.
+8 can be signs that children are at risk..

-Annex B Keeping Children Safe in Education (September 2023) (KCSIE) will be read and understood by all staff/volunteers outlining risk as below:-
+Additional information on these safeguarding issues and information on other safeguarding issues is included in Annex B Keeping Children Safe in Education (September 2024) (KCSIE) which is read and understood by all staff/volunteers outlining risk as below:-